-Step two is receiving a formal evaluation for other related conditions including anxiety, depression and bipolar disorder – each of which can cause oppositional behavior.
+Step two is receiving a formal evaluation for other related psychological conditions which can cause oppositional behavior.

 Step three is devising a strategy to treat ODD.
 The treatment of choice for ODD is a combination of individual and family behavioral therapy.
 When therapy alone does not resolve symptoms, medication can sometimes help.
 In addition, lifestyle changes can help some people with mild symptoms to control their explosions.